 Figure 7: Second texture generated by LEAN.
-The first two values represent B while the last two M.x and M.y.
+The first two values (RG) represent B while the last two (BA) M.x and M.y.

 Given the filtered textures values, B and M, it is possible to reconstruct the covariance ∑, which is used to control the size and shape of the highlight, and then use ∑-1.
 Below are the equations used to construct ∑ from B and M. To use LEAN with Blinn-Phong specularity, it is only necessary to add the 1 / s term during the final shading when constructing the covariance ∑, adding it in the M.x and M.y terms.
 Doing so will result in the effect of baking the Blinn-Phong specularity in the texture.